qualityshepherd/brine/posts/the_steep_mage.md

 Breaking the seal on Veshra's coffin releases the **Grief Wraiths** (`Guardians of the Stone, Sorrowful Touch, Lingering Cold`)

 ### The Curse in Verse
 The Steep Mage suffers a binding curse delivered beside his wife’s murder.
 If he fails to speak in rhyme, his lungs collapse.
 Tea and short breaths keep him alive between verses.
 He believes the Soulstone can free him—and bring her back.
+Without it he is surely doomed.

 > Your victim must communicate<br>
 > constantly in verse<br>